Run a Node

 - Confidential workloads pay a premium (see Confidential Computing)

-Live rates are visible on dashboard.aipowergrid.io.
+Live rates are visible on console.aipowergrid.io.

 Validator Nodes (Coming Soon)